 Ada Trillo is an interdisciplinary artist who lives and works in Philadelphia.
-Her work has been included in the Philadelphia Museum of Art's permanent collection.
+Her work is included in the Philadelphia Museum of Art's permanent collection.
 Having grown-up in Juarez, Mexico, she is deeply troubled by the social problems affecting women of the border towns.
 Trillo’s current work is a photo documentary exposé of low-cost sex workers in Mexico.
 The series includes a collection of photos taken in the brothels there, deglamorizing prostitution and showing the dehumanizing conditions of their work.
 Trillo’s photographs have been featured in several major press outlets - and was recently selected Best Series in the Black and White International Awards.
-She studied in Italy and Philadelphia, and her work has been shown in solo, two-person, and group exhibitions.
-Trillo speaks at conferences and universities, regarding women’s issues and human trafficking.
+She studied in Italy and Philadelphia, and her work has been shown in solo, and group exhibitions.
+Trillo lectures at conferences and universities, regarding women’s issues and human trafficking.

 Ada is currently working on a photo documentary that explores and exposes the dangers, injustice and violations to human rights that imigrants face wile crossing the border and being deported within the USA and Mexico.
 This is an important and pressing topic that should be wrestled with and Trillo, with the help of the Leeway Foundation, has decided to shoulder that responsibility by making it the focus of her next major project.